© The Institute for Public Policy Research

 Where your article is selected to be cross-posted in excerpt form on the journal’s website – at www.ippr.org/juncture – the editors will agree a truncated version of the published article.

 An article is accepted on the basis that it has not been previously published.

-Authors will be required to sign an Exclusive Licence Form (ELF) for all papers accepted for publication.
-Signature of the ELF is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been received.
-Please note that signature of the Exclusive Licence Form does not affect ownership of copyright in the material.
+Authors will be required to sign a Copyright Transfer Form (CTA) for all papers accepted for publication.
+Signature of the CTA is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been received.
+Please note that signature of the CTA does not affect ownership of copyright in the material.
 (Government employees need to complete the Author Warranty sections, although copyright in such cases does not need to be assigned).
-After submission authors will retain the right to publish their paper in various media/circumstances (please see the form for further details).
+After submission authors will retain the right to use and disseminate their paper in various ways (please see the form for further details).
 To assist authors an appropriate form will be supplied by the editorial office.
 Alternatively, authors may like to download a copy of the form here.

 If you provide substantially more than the agreed word count, your article may be cut down during subediting.